-I am interested in how statistics and artificial intelligence can be used to improve the way people do scientific research.
+I am interested in how statistics and artificial intelligence applied to clinical and epidemiological research.
 In the world of big data, scientists need efficient and statistically effective tools to convert information into knowledge.
-I like building such tools, and I'm curious about the fundamental power and limitations of data as a tool for scientific research.
-I am advised by John C. Duchi and have the fortune to collaborate with Dr. Sanjay Basu.
+I'm particularly interested in prediction, prevention, and management of non-communicable diseases, such as cardiovascular diseases and hypertension.
+I like building tools for learning from clinical research data, and I'm curious about the fundamental power and limitations of data as a tool for scientific research.
+I am advised by Dr. Sanjay Basu and Lu Tian.
+I collaborate with John C. Duchi and his group on topics related to machine learning and stochastic optimization.

 S. Yadlowsky, P. Nakkiran, J. Wang, R. Sharma, and L. El Ghaoui.
 Iterative Hard Thresholding for Keyword Extraction from Large Text Corpora.
 Machine Learning and Applications (ICMLA), 14th International Conference on, 2014. [code] [abstract] [pdf].